janmonschke/janmonschke.github.com/content/blog/2019-12-12-simple-frontend-data-migration/index.md

 ## Versioning local data

 One fix for this is to add a `version` field to our local data, either from the beginning or from the point on where you are writing your first migration.
-This field can be used to correctly identify the version of the local data and to split up the complexity of our migration function into multiple smaller functions.
+This field can be used to correctly identify the version of the local data and to split up the complexity of our migration function into multiple smaller functions:

 ```js
 // An object with all available version identifiers